Ila-bura/friends-trivia/README.md

 ### Communication

-The overall design was kept extremely simple on purpose: the user is encouraged to start the quiz as soon as they open the landing page.
+The overall design was kept extremely simple on purpose: the user can start the quiz as soon as they open the landing page as the first question is immediately displayed.
 The visual structure of the quiz makes it intuitive to go through the ten questions.
+The user is notified of their final score after answering the last question.

 ### User Goals

 Challenge the user to test their knowledge and find the correct answers to the quiz.
-Entertain the players with a short snippet of music playing the theme song.
+Entertain the user with a short snippet of music playing the theme song.
 If they wish to retake the quiz at the end to better their score, a button is displayed to start the quiz again.

 ### Future Goals